starrv/Chat/README.md

-This is a solo school project developed in Java where users can engage in a group chat (Note more than one session must be open to engage in a group
+This is a solo school project developed in Java where users can engage in a group chat.
+This program works on the localhost and there needs to be more than one session to engage in a group chat.